ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-87. Refer to the validation log-loss curve visualized in (8.49) and answer the following questions:
+Q. Refer to the validation log-loss curve visualized in (8.49) and answer the following questions:

 <table align='center'>
   <tr>